 Help Save Children in Mexico

-Living in extreme poverty and the aftermath of an earthquake, Mexican children need your help.*
+Many living in extreme poverty, with the second highest number of children in high-intensity conflict zones, Mexican children need your help.

-- 15% of school-age children are out of school
+- 8% of children are out of school

 - 46% of people live in poverty